Andre Sobel River of Life Foundation

 Leukemia & Lymphoma Society (LLS)

-Provides a limited amount of financial assistance to help patients with significant financial need and who are under a doctor’s care for a confirmed blood cancer diagnosis.
-Provides a booklet, Financial Health Matters, with comprehensive information on types of health insurance, COBRA, federal employment protection, and more.
+Provides a booklet, Cancer and Your Finances, with comprehensive information on types of health insurance, COBRA, federal employment protection, and more.
 Provides a co-pay assistance program to help pay insurance premiums and meet co-pay obligations (application required.)
 Provides the YA Connect program, including a weekly online chat and a blood cancer discussion board section for the YA community.

 Mesothelioma Resource Online